 Condensation can become a problem in rooms at UniHall, and may lead to the build-up of mould or mildew.
 It is the responsibility of each resident to ensure condensation and mould/mildew does not become a problem in their room.
-Please report any ongoing mould or mildew issues via the UniHall portal at www.unihall.uwa.edu.au/portal.
+Please report any ongoing mould or mildew issues via the UniHall portal.